 endpoints

 A list of HTTP query paths on which to listen.
-A typical path is "/dns-query".
+This is the portion of an RFC 3986-compliant URI following the hostname; it must be an absolute path, beginning with "/".
+The default value is "/dns-query", if omitted.